jonbarril/vgl/docs/VglUseCases.md

 **VGL State and Arguments:**
 - **Vgl Concepts:** VGL concepts are loosely based on Gitless.
 Unlike Git, in Vgl there is no concept of staging.
 File changes in the working space are immediately eligible for commit to the local repo.
-As such Vgl files exist in three conceptual locations: workspace, local repo, remote repo, with remote repo being optional.
+As such Vgl files exist in three conceptual locations: workspace, local repo, and remote repo, with remote repo being optional.
+Users are allowed to operate using Git directly if desired, moving between Vgl and Git as needed.
+Thus Vgl must tolerate underlying changes to Git state.
+However, as with Gitless, the intent of Vgl is to divorce the user from the complexities and pitfalls of Git concepts and operation.
 - **VGL state:** VGL application state is maintained in the current repo’s `.vgl` file.
 The current VGL repo is always the one resolved from the user’s current working directory (unless a command arg specifies one).
 - **Repo context:** Specifies the working local and remote repo state.
 Consists of the local repo path and branch name, and the remote repo URL and branch name.
 By definition, the local repo is that resolved from the user’s current working directory.
 - **Default args:** The default branch (i.e. no branch name specified) for local and remote repo creation is "main".
 Otherwise, commands that reference a local and/or remote repo/branch default to the current repo context in the VGL state.
-- **File args:** Glob expansion and file listings must be bounded to the repository (do not walk the entire filesystem); use JGit working-tree iterators / index-aware listing.
+- **File args:** Glob expansion and file listings must be bounded to the repository (do not walk the entire filesystem).
 - **Nested repos:** Files inside nested repositories (directories that contain their own `.git`) are treated as Ignored for parent-level commands (e.g., status, glob expansion).
 - **.vgl treatment:** By default, `.vgl` is included in `.gitignore` when a VGL repo is created.
 As such, it should be treated as Ignored.
 - **Internal state:** The `.vgl` file may also store internal state such as undecided files, but this is not typically surfaced to the user.